SlavicEvangelicalBaptistChurch/LiveSTSPrototype/README.md

 ### Install in venv

-For Cuda to work with the models, faster-whisper requires Nvidia libraries for CUDA 12, while ONNX runtime can
+For Cuda to work with the models, faster-whisper requires Nvidia libraries for CUDA 12, while ONNX runtime relies on cudNN and can be used with libraries for CUDA 13.

 Inside the directory run: